IntuitionLabs

 In September 2025, Oracle and OpenAI announced a landmark $300 billion, five-year cloud computing contract, beginning in 2027, to supply OpenAI with vast amounts of computing power ([1]) ([2]).
 This deal is part of a much larger AI infrastructure campaign (often referred to as the “Stargate” project) involving OpenAI, Oracle, and partners like SoftBank, which collectively aims to build up to ~30 gigawatts (GW) of AI computing capacity in the U.S. at a total investment on the order of half a trillion to a trillion dollars ([3]) ([4]).
 The Oracle–OpenAI agreement alone covers roughly 4.5 GW of data center capacity per year, enough power to supply millions of homes ([5]) ([2]).
 It represents one of the largest commercial cloud contracts ever signed.

 Despite the headline size, the deal carries substantial risks and challenges.
-OpenAI’s revenues (≈$10–12 B annual run-rate by mid-2025 ([6]) ([7])) are dwarfed by its projected $60 billion per year cloud-compute bill, implying OpenAI must aggressively raise funds, cut costs, or secure credit to fulfill its end of the deal.
+OpenAI’s revenues (≈$10–12 B annual run-rate by mid-2025, growing to ~$25 B ARR by February 2026 ([6]) ([7])) are still dwarfed by its projected $60 billion per year cloud-compute bill, implying OpenAI must aggressively raise funds, cut costs, or secure credit to fulfill its end of the deal.
+However, a massive $122 billion funding round closed in March 2026 at an $852 billion valuation ([8]), significantly bolstering OpenAI’s war chest.
 Oracle, for its part, must invest heavily in new data centers and attract sufficient customers to cover its colossal infrastructure investments.
-Credit agencies have warned this deal could stress Oracle’s finances (Moody’s flagged counterparty risk and increased leverage ([8])).
+Credit agencies have warned this deal could stress Oracle’s finances (Moody’s flagged counterparty risk and increased leverage ([9])), and Oracle’s FY2026 capex guidance has been raised to ~$50 billion ([10]).

-This report provides a comprehensive deep dive into the Oracle–OpenAI partnership and “300B” project as it stood in December 2025.
+This report provides a comprehensive deep dive into the Oracle–OpenAI partnership and ”300B” project, originally written in December 2025 and updated through April 2026.
 We chronicle the origins and context of this deal, analyze its financial and strategic implications, review progress and bottlenecks in infrastructure rollout, compare it to other mega-deals in cloud/AI, and consider future scenarios.
 All claims are backed by recent reporting and data sources including news agencies and technical studies.

 Introduction and Background